-Here is Luna Women’s Wellness and Birth Center:
+Here is Luna Women’s Wellness and Birth Center (updated :

 Position Statement and Policies Regarding COVID-19

-We understand that these are strict measures and that they impact not only our clients, but our staff and entire organization.
 Our goal is always to be proactive instead of reactive and we hope these measures, and increasing social distancing, will keep our birth center free of COVID-19 and operating as close to usual as possible so that we may continue to offer safe out-of-hospital birth.
-We strive to keep birth center care accessible without any gaps in provision of care during this time of high demand.
+We strive to keep birth center care accessible without any gaps in the provision of care during this time of high demand.

-- Illness: If you are sick or think you are getting sick OR if you have traveled within the last 14 days: you need to cancel your in-clinic appointments until further notice.
-If you have a fever >100.4˚F (38˚C) along with a cough/shortness of breath, you may not come into the birth center at all and will be referred to local hospitals or the Minnesota Department of health (MDH) for current testing recommendations.
-These symptoms are considered the main testing criteria and are based on symptoms of severe illness.
-Those with mild symptoms of a cold or flu-like illness are requested to stay at home for 14 days.
+- Illness: If you are sick or think you are getting sick we ask that you cancel your in-clinic appointment until you are 72 hours symptom free until further notice (this goes for any viral/bacterial illness you may have, not just Covid).
+If you have a fever >100.4˚F (38˚C) along with a cough/shortness of breath, you may not come into the birth center at all and will be referred to local clinics/hospitals for testing and care.

-- We ask that you agree to limit your exposure to people who reside outside your household as much as possible.
-The more contacts you have, the statistical probabilities of you coming into contact with COVID-19 and passing it to others increases.
+- We ask whenever possible that you agree to limit your exposure to people who reside outside your household as much as possible during the last 4 weeks of your pregnancy.
+The more contacts you have, the statistical probability of you coming into contact with COVID-19, influenza, or RSV (as well as other illnesses) increases.

 - Birth: the center is open as normal for clients in labor.
-At the time of birth, we are allowing a partner/support person and a doula.
-Any variation from that birth team would need prior approval.
-All members of the birth team will be screened prior to being allowed into the facility for the birth as noted above.
-Anyone with a fever or otherwise considered at risk will not be permitted to enter and if it is the laboring client, we will need to transfer to the hospital immediately.
-Everyone present during your labor, birth, and postpartum period is required to wear a mask the entire time they are in the building.
+At this time, we have no restrictions on who attends your birth.
+However, anyone with a fever or other illness will not be permitted to join you.
+Everyone present during your labor, birth and postpartum period is required to wear a mask the entire time they are in the building.

 As a team, these are some of the ways we are working to protect you:

-- Our primary staff has been practicing social distancing and isolating and will continue to do so.
+- Our primary staff has been practicing social distancing and isolating and will continue to do so as much as possible.
 We will be decreasing the number of employees working at the center to one midwife.
 All other employees will be working from home and available to clients via phone and video.

 - We have entered into agreements with other birth centers and local birth workers for staffing coverage should any one of our locations need assistance due to illnesses.